 To earn the Bachelor of Arts with a major in Women’s Studies, you must satisfy the requirements of the College of Arts and Sciences in addition to General Education requirements.
 Please refer to the Bulletin for full explanation of the courses required to graduate.
 The curriculum for the Women's Studies major includes at minimum completion of 33 credit hours:

-3 credit hours - WOST W210: Introduction to Women's Studies
+3 credit hours - WOST W210: Introduction to Women's and Gender Studies

 3 credit hours - WOST W301: International Perspectives on Women